pacalet/sab4z/README.md

 ## <a name="BuildSynthesis"></a>Hardware synthesis

-The hardware synthesis produces a bitstream file from the VHDL source code (in `$SAB4Z/hdl`).
+The hardware synthesis produces a bitstream file from the VHDL source code (in `$ROOT/hdl`).
 It is done by the Xilinx Vivado tools.
 SAB4Z comes with a Makefile and a synthesis script that automate the synthesis:

-    Host-Xilinx> SAB4Z=<some-path>/sab4z
+    Host-Xilinx> ROOT=<some-path>/sab4z
-    Host-Xilinx> cd $SAB4Z
+    Host-Xilinx> cd $ROOT
     Host-Xilinx> make vv-all

-The generated bitstream is `$SAB4Z/build/vv/top.runs/impl_1/top_wrapper.bit`.
+The generated bitstream is `$ROOT/build/vv/top.runs/impl_1/top_wrapper.bit`.
 This binary file is used to configure the FPGA part of the Zynq core of the Zybo board such that it implements our VHDL design.
-A binary description of our hardware design is also available in `$SAB4Z/build/vv/top.runs/impl_1/top_wrapper.sysdef`.
+A binary description of our hardware design is also available in `$ROOT/build/vv/top.runs/impl_1/top_wrapper.sysdef`.
 It is not human-readable but we will use it later to generate the [device tree](#GlossaryDeviceTree) sources and the [First Stage Boot Loader](#GlossaryFsbl) (FSBL) sources.

 ---

-**Note**: we will also use the `$SAB4Z/build` directory to build and store all other components.
+**Note**: we will also use the `$ROOT/build` directory to build and store all other components.

 ---